Texas State University: Residential life

-Approximately 20% of Texas State students live in on-campus or in university-owned housing including about 95% of freshman students.
-Beginning in August 2012, there were approximately 6,353 beds in a variety of housing options including traditional dorms and apartment-style housing offered by the university.
+Approximately 20% of Texas State students live in on-campus or in university-owned housing including about 88% of freshman students.
+Beginning in fall 2024, there were approximately 9,042 students in a variety of housing options including traditional dorms and apartment-style housing offered by the university.

-Student organizations and Greek Life
+Student organizations and Greek life

 Texas State University has more than 300 student organizations registered with its Student Involvement department.
 These organizations include Greek organizations, academic groups, honors societies, service groups, sports clubs, and common interest groups.
-Texas State has more than 30 fraternities and sororities, including 13 fraternities from the North American Interfraternity Conference, 9 fraternities and sororities from the historically African-American National Pan-Hellenic Council, 8 sororities from the National Panhellenic Conference, and 9 multicultural fraternities and sororities from the National Multicultural Greek Council.
+Texas State has more than 30 fraternities and sororities, including 13 fraternities from the North American Interfraternity Conference, 9 fraternities and sororities from the historically African-American National Pan-Hellenic Council, 8 sororities from the National Panhellenic Conference, and 8 multicultural fraternities and sororities from the National Multicultural Greek Council.
 After the death of a Phi Kappa Psi pledge in November 2017, Texas State University halted all Greek life activities.
 Greek life activities resumed in March 2018, following a restructure of the university's Greek system.

 Music groups, student government, performance groups

+Bobcat Marching Band

 The Bobcat Marching Band is the collegiate marching band of Texas State University.
 Nicknamed "The Pride of the Hill Country," the band began in 1919 as a casual association of student musicians on campus.
 It later evolved into a formal organization that performs at Texas State football games, NFL football games, professional soccer games, two presidential inaugurations, and a number of Hollywood movies and marching band oriented videos.

+Student Government

 The school's student government is an organization of both undergraduate and graduate students who represent student's interests with the university administration.
 Student government has dealt with issues including concealed carry on campus and the university's anti-tobacco policy.
 Student Government also administers a scholarship fund that any Texas State student can apply to earn.

+Honors Societies

 A number of honors societies exists on campus including Golden Key and the Alpha Chi National College Honor Society.
 Texas State was a charter member of Alpha Chi when it was created as the Scholarship Societies of the South in 1927.
 Texas State also has an active chapter of Alpha Phi Omega, National Service Fraternity.

+Texas State Strutters

 The Texas State Strutters are a precision dance team formed in 1960, the first of its kind at a four-year institution in the United States.
 The group performs to a variety of music including high kick, jazz, funk, and hip hop.
 The Strutters have performed nationally and internationally in 26 countries spanning 4 continents.
 Performances include two presidential inaugural parades, two Macy's Thanksgiving Day Parades, several NBA and NFL halftime shows, and America's Got Talent.
 They are the first university dance team to be invited to the People's Republic of China.